Who qualifies for AHF grant funding?

 Applicants are encouraged to contact the AHF Grants Director to discuss their project before moving forward with the application process.
 If the preliminary proposal is approved, the Grants Director will invite the applicant to move forward with the full application process.

-Applications must be submitted at least three months prior to the program beginning date.
+Application must be submitted at least three months prior to any public program dates.

 Formal application submission can only be made through applicant’s account in the AHF Online Grant Management system by midnight Central Time.

 Sept.
-15 applications: Mini grant applicants will receive notice of award by Oct.
-15; Major grant applicants will receive notice of award by Nov.
-2
+15, 2017 applications: Mini grant applicants receive notice of award by Oct.
+6; Major grant applicants receive notice of award by Oct.
+6; Media grant applicants receive notice of award by Oct.
+6.

 For more information about grants, contact Grants Director Thomas Bryant at (205) 558-3997 or email@example.com.